sonlinux/django-tailordev-biblio/README.md

 Thank you
 _________

-Thank you to the individual contributors who have helped to build HealthyRivers:
+Thank you to the individual contributors who have helped to build
+Django-TailorDev-Biblio:

 * Julien Maupetit (Lead developer)
 * Alison Mukoma: mukomalison@gmail.com :nerd_face: